Papers in The Bulletin cover the full spectrum from seismology and geology through to applied earthquake engineering, including:

 Bulletin Exclusion Clause

-Neither the Society, any of its members or EQC accept any liability whether in contract, tort (including negligence) or otherwise, in relation to any of the articles, reports or other materials contained in the Bulletin or any reliance that may be placed on their contents.
+Neither the Society, any of its members or NHC accept any liability whether in contract, tort (including negligence) or otherwise, in relation to any of the articles, reports or other materials contained in the Bulletin or any reliance that may be placed on their contents.
 No one should make use of or rely on any material contained in the Bulletin without seeking expert advice appropriate to his or her circumstances.
 Persons who do make use of or rely on any opinion, information or advice contained in the Bulletin do so at their own risk.